 - Refrain from keeping solvents, adhesives, paints, and other chemicals inside or around your home.

-- Ensure to install proper drainage systems in your home.
+- Ensure to installation of proper drainage systems in your home.

 - Make the shift from toxic-free household cleaning products.
 Instead, consider using vinegar, hydrogen peroxide, and baking soda.